 - Has goals for the program primarily focused on developing social skills, improving communication skills, being part of a group, and making community connections

-These age ranges are meant to provide a guideline for participant groups – depending on skills and goals for the program, participants may fit better in the group that doesn’t match their age.
-However, participants should not require 1:1 staffing or engage in aggressive or self-injurious behavior.
+These age ranges are meant to provide a guideline for participant groups – depending on skills and goals for the program, participants may fit better in the group that doesn't match their age.
+However, participants cannot require 1:1 staffing or engage in aggressive or self-injurious behavior.

 What do TEAM participants do?

 TEAM mentors and mentees engage in many activities all throughout the city of Boston.
 These events and activities allow participants the opportunity to build friendships, give back, and most of all, have fun.
 Some of these activities have included:

 - Trail cleanup at the Boston Nature Center/Mass Audubon Society

 - Care package creation for the MSPCA of Methuen

 - Visiting Fenway Park and attending a Red Sox game

 - Participating in the 2016 Boston Cares Martin Luther King Jr. Day of Service which was attended by Boston Mayor Marty Walsh

 - Creating cookie jars, heating packs, and no-slip socks for senior citizens

 - Planting daffodil bulbs on the BMC campus